minibolt-guide/minibolt/guide/bonus/bitcoin/sparrow-terminal.md

   ```

 * Go to `Preferences > Server > Private Electrum > Continue`
-* Set values according to your Electrum Server implementation and test connection
+* Set values according to your Electrum Server protocol implementation and test connection

   ```
-  # For Electrs (default)
+  # For Fulcrum (TCP)
   URL: 127.0.0.1:50001
   Use SSL?: No

-  # For Fulcrum
+  # For Fulcrum (SSL)
   URL: 127.0.0.1:50002
   Use SSL?: Yes
   ```

 * You are now connected to your own Electrum Server